-Based on the resultant strategy, it is necessary to take the following measures for the Amber RFC:
+Based on the resultant strategy, it is necessary to take the following measures for the RFC Amber:

-- increase the reliability of rail system services, - developing the high-quality and available services of C-OSS, - developing the cooperation with other RFC corridors, - support for intermodal transport services, - reducing the charges for local service trains, - in operative transport management, to proceed to prioritize international freight trains, - quality, flexible, reliable and cost-effective services of Koper seaport, - close cooperation between infrastructure managers, - coordination of investment projects in railway infrastructure within the Amber RFC lines, - increased awareness of the corridor, its services and perspectives, - exchange of information concerning operation, control and possessions, - measures to reduce the technological times of operations for transport of goods from/to counties outside the EU, - providing the best resources, e.g. human, IT, - investment in interoperability, - exclusive or dominant access to the most capable suppliers of MB Amber RFC
+- increase the reliability of rail system services,

+- developing the high-quality and available services of C-OSS, - developing the cooperation with other RFC corridors, - support for intermodal transport services, - reducing the charges for local service trains, - in operative transport management, to proceed to prioritize international freight trains, - quality, flexible, reliable and cost-effective services of Koper seaport, - close cooperation between infrastructure managers, - coordination of investment projects in railway infrastructure within the RFC Amberlines, - increased awareness of the corridor, its services and perspectives, - exchange of information concerning operation, control and possessions, - measures to reduce the technological times of operations for transport of goods from/to counties outside the EU, - providing the best resources, e.g. human, IT, - investment in interoperability, - exclusive or dominant access to the most capable suppliers of MB RFC Amber

-3.9 Strategic map of Amber RFC
+3.10 Strategic map of RFC Amber

-The following figure shows the BSC strategic map for the Amber RFC.
-The strategic map is based on the vision and mission of the Amber RFC and its four perspectives.
+The following figure shows the BSC strategic map for the RFC Amber.
+The strategic map is based on the vision and mission of the RFC Amber and its four perspectives.

-Figure 2: Map Balanced Score Card of Amber RFC
+Figure 2: Map Balanced Score Card of RFC Amber